status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 yourAURmanager chrony
 ```

-Chrony will uninstall any existing NTP servers.

 It's available on most package managers.

-Once installed, the default configuration is good enough.
+Once installed, the default configuration works well.

 At a minimum, you should run an NTP client (such as chrony) on the server.
 Note that most operating systems (including macOS') automatically sync with NTP by default.

 If the above sounds like latin to you, don't worry.
 You should be fine as long as you haven't messed around with the time and date settings on your computer (they should be set automatically).

-## External Dependencies
+## Building from source

+When building from source, you will need additional build dependencies to be installed:

 - Developer tools (C compiler, Make, Bash, Git)

-Nimbus will build its own local copy of Nim, so Nim is not an external dependency,
+Nimbus will build Nim as part of its build process - you do not need to have the Nim compiler installed.

 ### Linux